flutter/website/src/_includes/docs/swift-package-manager/migrate-ios-project-manually.md

-Once you enable the Swift Package Manager feature, the Flutter CLI will try to migrate your project to add Swift Package Manager integration.
+Once you enable Swift Package Manager support, the Flutter CLI tries to migrate your project to add Swift Package Manager integration.
 This makes your project download the Swift packages that your Flutter plugins depend on.

-However, the Flutter CLI may be unable to migrate your project if you've modified it significantly.
+However, the Flutter CLI might be unable to migrate your project if you've modified it significantly.

 Please [file a bug][] before migrating manually to help the Flutter team improve